Edwin van der Geest • May 29, 2017

 6. GUIDELINES AS BEST PRACTICES

 Successful teams at Buurtzorg deliver a billing ratio of 60% of their time, a customer satisfaction score of 90, and are great at working as a team.
 These best practices are based on years of experience, and have evolved into rules of thumb.
 They are good guidelines to measure your team by, and to check you are on the right track.
-The ideas of self-management and traditional-management still co-exist, sometimes awkwardly—particularly for those with prior roles as managers.

 We don’t have as much experience with self-managed teams as Buurtzorg.
 But we do have experience of successful proposals, so we are able to draft the guidelines (best practices) and build our experience along the way.